 In addition to grading papers for students, I can also lend a hand grading papers for college professors.
 Please contact me for more information regarding bulk grading since I only take these projects on when my teaching schedule permits.

-Use the contact form or email to submit a request for my current schedule and to learn more about how this works (scheduling, email, software, payment, and other details).
+Use my informational email (email@example.com) to submit a request for my current schedule and to learn more about how this works (scheduling, email, software, payment, and other details).
+I will respond to that email using my “real” email address.